-LIMITATION / UNCERTAINTY ASSUMPTION geophysical surveys; and mineral sampling.
+LIMITATION / UNCERTAINTY ASSUMPTION The program of exploration works is not confirmed It is assumed that exploration work shall take a couple of months with two-to-three-week sampling projects at different times on different sites and with follow-up exploration drilling projects possible.
+Activities involve drilling; aerial or remote sensing; geophysical surveys; and mineral sampling.
 Pitting and trenching are unlikely and generally not favoured.
 If commercially viable concentrations can be defined by preliminary drilling, a next phase of advanced resource drilling operations is possible.
 Number of workers, area they will come from and accommodation It is planned that approximately four to eight people will be contracted for the proposed project.
-Most of the employees will stay in Outjo; contractors may camp on exploration sites / farms, depending on approval from farm owners.
+Most of the employees will stay in the closest settlement to the EPL; contractors may camp on exploration sites / farms, depending on approval from the custodians of the land.
 Structures No permanent infrastructure development will take place in the greenfield phase of operations which will span the 3-year award period.
-Depending on results, the proponent will set up temporary field camps required to house field staff for the purpose of sample collection, ground surveys and drilling.
+Depending on results, the proponent will set up temporary field camp(s) required to house field staff for the purpose of sample collection, ground surveys and drilling.
 The camps will be such that their locations can be fully rehabilitated post completion of the field work.